miguelibero/gorn/README.md

 * simplicity
 * performance
 * reusability
-* support for Linux, Android, iOS and Windows (WIP)
+* support for Linux, Android, iOS and Windows (MacOS WIP)

 Some functionalities that the render queue supports: